sjstretton/screwed/08-Inequality.md

 >*Therefore, as Mark's savings interest is £200, which is under his allowance, he doesn't pay tax on his savings interest"*

 The starting rate is not the only way in which one can avoid paying tax on savings interest.
-Depending on which tax band a taxpayer's income falls in (Basic, Higher or Additional), the taxpayer may get up to £1000 savings interest tax free.
+Depending on which tax band a taxpayer's income falls in (Basic, Higher or Additional), the taxpayer may get up to £1000 savings interest tax-free.
 The below table shows the different allowances for the respective tax bands.

 | Income Tax band | Tax-free savings income |
 | ------------------- | --------------------------- |